Le-Gris/minicon2024/slides.md

 <!--
 So where do these tasks come from?

-To spur new research to endow machines with the kind of flexibility we just discussed, a unique and novel benchmark called the Abstraction and Reasoning Corpus (ARC) was developed in 2019 and released alongside a preprint by Francois Chollet.
+To spur new research to endow machines with the kind of flexibility we just discussed, a unique and novel benchmark called the Abstraction and Reasoning Corpus (ARC) was developed in 2019.

+Francois Chollet handcrafted each problem and released it alongside a preprint.

 [click] The benchmark was specifically designed to evaluate broad generalization which is the ability to solve a diverse set of novel tasks using little data

-[click] The benchmark consists of a set of visual program-synthesis tasks divided into a set of 400 training tasks and 400 evaluation tasks
+[click] The benchmark is divided into two sets: 400 training tasks and 400 evaluation tasks

-[click] Unique to this benchmark is that SOTA performance has not increased by much since its release with current best models at around 46%.
+[click] Unusually, SOTA performance on this benchmark has not increased by much since its release with current best models at around 46%.

 This is in stark contrast to many benchmarks in the machine learning world.

-[click] This led to the development of an ARC prize this year, with a million dollars in funds for rewarding progress towards human-level performance.
+[click] So this year, an ARC prize was founded, with a million dollars in funds for rewarding progress towards human-level performance.

-[click] Visually simple but challenging and conceptually rich benchmark

-Proves a great challenge for AI.
+[click] Although the tasks are visually simple, the benchmark is conceptually rich benchmark and particularly great challenge for AI.
 -->

 ---